wcj365/healthcare/assignments/assignment_09.md

 - Download the charts that are insightful
 - Taking note of your understanding of the charts
     - what does it reveal to you?
 ## Step 5.
-Write a report document your effort
+Write a report to document your effort
 - Think of yourself writing a blog that will be published online.
     - For example, http://www.medium.com
 - You should provide a detailed introduction about the project, for example,